 Students contracted with a Private Certified Housing unit need to contact their individual Private Certified Housing unit directly for more information on their contact cancellation policies.

 Students with a University Housing Family & Graduate Housing Apartment Lease need to contact the Family & Graduate Housing office directly for more information on their lease cancellation policies.

 For the most updated details on Spring 2021 Move-In, visit the University Housing Move-In web page.

 Student housing options that are not owned and managed by University Housing are not in the jurisdiction of nor affiliated with the University of Illinois at Urbana-Champaign.
 Please contact your specific property owner for their leasing policies.

 Will any students live in doubles?
 If single rooms, will the university have options in surrounding apartments?

 University Housing has a first year live-on requirement and therefore, provides space in University Housing and Private Certified Housing.
-University Housing hall locations are offering singles, doubles and suites for Fall 2020.
+University Housing hall locations are offering singles, doubles and suites.
 Doubles will make up the majority of our inventory, with singles sprinkled in to help de-densify floor populations.

 What is the timeline for move in and what precautions will be taken during this period to maximize safety?